How to Reset Your Windows 11 PC While Keeping Your Files

 Step 5Check Extra Settings

-Before confirming your Windows 11 reset, check the ‘Extra settings’ screen, which explains what will happen.
-You might see options to change settings, like whether to clean the data or reinstall preinstalled apps, so ensure they are correct.
+Before confirming your Windows 11 reset, check the ‘Extra settings’ screen to understand what will happen, including options for cleaning data or reinstalling preinstalled apps.

 Make sure the settings are what you expect.
 Double-check that your personal files will be kept and that you are not choosing to erase all data.